Preparing the Victorian Home for a Funeral

 Volunteering to Take Gravestone Photos

 The BillionGraves app helps preserve family memories.
 We need your help to take photos of gravestones!
-It easy and done completely with your smartphone!
+It is easy and done completely with your smartphone!
 Click HERE to get started.

 Planning a group service project?
 Contact us at Volunteer@BillionGraves.com for more resources.
 We’ll help you find a cemetery that still needs to have photos taken.